 Old Forester 1920 has probably the best mouthfeel of any bourbon on this list.
 When you combine its superb oily viscosity with dark caramel, graham cracker, and spicy notes, you get one of the best bourbons under $60.
 It is also remarkably smooth for a 115-proof bourbon.

-Knob Creek single barrel select picks are what I consider to be the prototypical bourbon.
+Knob Creek Single Barrel Select picks are what I consider to be the prototypical bourbon.
 It is rich, it is sweet, and it is a little hot at 120 proof.
-When I think of a typical bourbon profile, this is what comes to mind.
-These bourbons range from 8 to 12 years in age.
+This is what comes to mind when I think of a typical bourbon profile.
+These bourbons range from 8 to 12 years of age.
 If you can find a 10-year-old version, that's the one to add to your collection.

 Wild Turkey 101 is a spicy, sweet, and bold bourbon with a creamy palate.
 Although it drinks hotter than its 101-proof, this is a very enjoyable neat drinker.
 It is one of those bourbons that get better and smoother as your drink it.
-There are very few bourbon values as good as this $24.99 retail bourbon.
+Very few bourbon values are as good as this $24.99 retail bourbon.

-Currently retailed at under $40, this barrel-strength bourbon is hard to beat for the price.
+Currently retailed at under $40, this barrel-strength Blue Note Juke Joint Uncut Bourbon is hard to beat for the price.
 Blue Note Juke Joint has an unusually complex nose and palate at this price point.
 Lite cherry, vanilla, and honey on the nose.
 Milk chocolate, allspice, and cherry notes on the palate.

 Like its sister bourbon Old Forester 1920, Old Forester 1910 has a beautiful oily mouthfeel.
 However, this is not a high-proof bourbon like the previous selections.
 At 93 proof, getting such an oily mouthfeel, intense caramel char, and sweet palate is unusual and challenging.
 That is what makes 1910 so unique.
 If you want a refined yet sweet bourbon, this is where you want to start.

-Do you want to know what oak smells and tastes like in bourbon?
+Would you like to know what oak smells and tastes like in bourbon?
 This bourbon is where you start.
 Woodford Reserve Double Oaked helped me identify the oak flavor when I began my enthusiast trek.
 It is another lower-proof bourbon at 90.4 proof.
-So, if you have difficulty drinking higher-proof whiskeys, start here.
+So, if you have trouble drinking higher-proof whiskeys, you can just start here.

-This bourbon has a very intense cinnamon, red hot candy taste profile.
+Old Grand-Dad 114 has a very intense cinnamon, red hot candy taste profile.
 At 114 proof, this is one aggressive bourbon that drinks higher than its alcohol content.
 It is not for the faint of heart.
 However, it has one of the more assertive flavor profiles.
-When you drink this, compare it to Wild Turkey Rare Breed and see if you can identify the differences between the two.
+When you drink this, compare it to Wild Turkey Rare Breed and see if you can identify the differences.